Aivaxela/obx2025/README.md

-# budgeting-app
+# obx2025

-A very simple and quick budgeting app made with React
+A webapp created to host information for our OBX 2025 vacation

 Packaged with Parcel

 Styled with Tailwind

-Deployed with Github Pages
+Deployed on Firebase